mangerij/ferret/README.md

 ### We have moved from BitBucket! ###

 As of July 23rd, 2019 the BitBucket repository is no longer supported or current with the MOOSE master.
-All official changes will be made here at GitHub and Ferret business will continue as usual on CIVET.
+All official changes will be made here at GitHub and Ferret business will continue as usual on CIVET (https://civet.inl.gov/).

 Ferret still exists under the open-source GNU License but to access the repository you will need an RSA deploy key registered with our application.
 Please contact one of the developers for assistance in generating one.